parikshitp/psp/PSP/README.md

 ## Controllers
 The PSP application includes the following controller:

-**PspController**
+### PspController
 - **Endpoint:** `/api/v1/process_payment`
 - **Description:** This controller handles payment processing requests.
 It receives transaction details as input and returns a response containing the transaction status and message.

 ## Services
 The PSP application includes the following service:

-**PspService**
+### PspService
 - **Description:** This service contains the business logic for processing payments.
-It validates card details, generates transaction IDs, updates transaction records, and interacts with external systems for transaction processing.
+It validates card details, generates transaction IDs, calls the acquirer, updates transaction records, and interacts with external systems for transaction processing.

 #### TransactionUtil Class
 - **Method:** `isValidCardLuhansAlgorithm(String cardNumber)`